- 1 Article Summary: Moving to Italy from UK

 Why UK Expats Thrive in Italy’s Slower Pace

 Leaving the UK’s fast-paced lifestyle behind allows UK citizens to rediscover balance—long lunches, outdoor living and meaningful social interaction.
-This rhythm improves health, finances and family life, making living in Italy an attractive long-term option.
+This rhythm improves health, finances and family life, making living in Italy an attractive long-term option, and our Living in Spain guide helps you compare costs, lifestyle and relocation pace across Southern Europe.

 Thinking About Moving to Italy from the UK?